 No, you won’t.
 Unless you’re an idiot.

-Here’s the thing nobody tells you about bike commuting tempo: if you ride at the pace of a brisk walk, you arrive barely warmer than you started.
-The trick is, don’t race your commute.
+The trick nobody tells you about commuting tempo: ride at the pace of a brisk walk.
 I know, revolutionary advice from a bike mechanic: “don’t try hard.”
 But most first-timers treat every red light like a stage finish and arrive looking like they just wrestled a bear.

 I’ve commuted in dress shirts.
 I’ve commuted in suits.
-I once showed up to a client meeting in a button-down that was so damp I could’ve wrung it out over the conference table.
-(Riding too fast, obviously.
-Also, it was 95 degrees.
-Also, I’m an idiot.)
-These days I ride at a pace where I can hold a conversation, and I arrive looking like a normal human being.
+I once showed up to a meeting in a button-down so damp I could wring it out over the conference table.
+Riding too fast, obviously.
+Also 95 degrees.
+Also I’m an idiot.

 Myth 2: “It’s Too Dangerous”

 I won’t pretend cycling is risk-free.
-If someone tells you that, they’re lying, or they’ve never ridden in traffic.
-But here’s what the data shows, and it’ll surprise you.
+If someone tells you that, they’re lying or they’ve never ridden in traffic.
+But here’s what the data shows.

 The biggest risk factors for bike crashes are: riding without lights, riding against traffic, and not wearing a helmet.
-All three of which are entirely within your control.
-Fix those three things and your risk profile drops dramatically.
+All three are entirely within your control.
+Fix those and your risk profile drops dramatically.

 The comparison people should make isn’t cycling versus sitting on your couch.
 It’s cycling versus driving.
 Car accidents are the leading cause of death for Americans under 54.
-The health benefits of regular cycling — reduced heart disease, diabetes, obesity, the slow decay of sitting in a car for two hours a day — probably outweigh the accident risk by 20 to 1 according to multiple studies.
+The health benefits of regular cycling reduced heart disease, diabetes, obesity probably outweigh the accident risk by 20 to 1 according to multiple studies.

-Here’s the real risk calculation that nobody does: the sedentary lifestyle kills far more people than cycling does.
+Here’s the risk calculation nobody does: the sedentary lifestyle kills far more people than cycling does.
 You’re trading a tiny risk of accident for a massive reduction in chronic disease risk.
-That’s a trade I’d make every single day of the week, and I have, for 15 years.
+That’s a trade I’d make every single day of the week.
+And I have, for 15 years.

 Myth 3: “My Commute Is Too Far”

-What’s your commute?
-Five miles?
-Ten?
-Because five miles takes about 25 minutes at a moderate pace.
-That’s comparable to most car commutes once you factor in traffic, parking, walking from the parking structure to your building, and the 15 minutes you spend scrolling your phone in the parking lot before going inside.
-(We all do it.)
+Five miles takes about 25 minutes at a moderate pace.
+That’s comparable to most car commutes once you factor in traffic, parking, and walking from the parking lot to your building.
+Plus the 15 minutes you spend scrolling your phone in the parking lot before going inside.
+We all do it.

-Ten miles takes about 45 minutes, which is longer, sure.
+Ten miles takes about 45 minutes.
+Longer, sure.
 But you also skip the gym, which saves an hour.
-So you’re ahead by fifteen minutes and you got fresh air instead of staring at a gym TV playing CNN.
+So you’re ahead by fifteen minutes.

-For truly long commutes, e-bikes completely break the math.
+For truly long commutes, e-bikes break the math.
 A fifteen mile commute on an e-bike takes about 40 minutes and you barely break a sweat.
-We’ve covered the full e-bike commuting breakdown elsewhere, but the short version: if your commute is over 8 miles, seriously look at an e-bike before you give up.
+We’ve covered the e-bike commuting breakdown elsewhere.

 Myth 4: “It Rains Too Much Here”

-Unless you live in the Amazon rainforest, it rains less often than you think.
-In most US cities, measurable rainfall happens on maybe 15 to 20 percent of days.
-That means 80 percent of the time, the weather is perfectly fine.
+Unless you live in a monsoon region, it rains less than you think.
+In most US cities, measurable rainfall happens on 15-20 percent of days.
+That means 80 percent of the time, the weather is fine.
 You’re letting 20 percent of days stop you 100 percent of the time.
 That’s bad math.

-On the days it does rain, fenders and a rain jacket solve the problem.
+On rainy days, fenders and a rain jacket solve the problem.
 Full fenders on your bike, a waterproof jacket, and the acceptance that arriving slightly damp is fine.
-(You were going to sweat anyway.)

-The interesting thing about rain commuting — and I know this sounds like Stockholm syndrome — is that the people who do it consistently say it’s their favorite rides.
-Empty bike lanes.
-Quiet streets.
-The satisfaction of knowing you didn’t let a little water stop you while your coworkers complained about the weather from inside their cars.
-There’s something almost meditative about riding in the rain when you’re properly prepared for it.
+The interesting thing about rain commuting and I know this sounds like Stockholm syndrome is that the people who do it consistently say it’s their favorite rides.
+Empty bike lanes, quiet streets, and the satisfaction of knowing you didn’t let a little water stop you.

 Myth 5: “I Don’t Have Time”